Is Online Sports Betting Legal in Oklahoma?

 “Wagering on the outcome of one or more competitive games in which athletes participate, or on one or more performances of such athletes in such games where all bets are placed in a common pool or pot from which all player winnings, prizes and direct costs are paid.”

 This is definitely the state’s fastest and easiest route to some form of legalized sports betting.
-2018 finished with no real activity on the bill but we expect it to be looked at again in 2019.

 While pool betting would be a step in the right direction, it will be much more limited than the full suite of sports betting options that are being adopted in other states.